 How do I select or highlight multiple files?

-When in Microsoft Windows or any GUI operating system you may need to select multiple files to copy, delete, or move them.
-Below are some of the different methods of how to select multiple files in a GUI operating system.
+When working within Microsoft Windows (or any GUI operating system), you may need to select multiple files to copy, delete, or move them.
+The following sections detail the different methods for selecting multiple files in a GUI operating system.

-- Open the folder or directory you want to select all the files in Explorer or My Computer.
+- Open a folder or directory in Explorer or My Computer.

 - Click Edit from the top of the window.

-- Select the first file and then press and hold the Shift key.
+- Click the first file, then press and hold the Shift key.

-- Select the first file you want to copy and then press and hold the Ctrl key.
+- Click the first file, then press and hold the Ctrl key.

-- While holding down the Ctrl key, select each of the other files you want to select.
+- While holding down the Ctrl key, click each of the other files you want to select.

 You can use a combination of selecting multiple files and single files at the same time by doing any of the steps below.

-- Click a file that you want to start the selection at
+- Click the first file you want to select.

-- Hold down the Shift key and select the last file and then let go of the Shift key.
+- Hold down the Shift key, select the last file, and then let go of the Shift key.